An ancient Ricci flow emerging from Taub-Bolt: Introduction

-Haslhofer and M{\.u}ller show the following two theorems relating linear stability to dynamical stability of Ricci flat metrics on compact manifolds.

-\begin{theorem}[\cite{Has1}, Theorem 1.1] Let $g$ be a Ricci flat metric on a closed manifold $M$ and $k\geq 2$.
-If $g$ is linearly stable then for every $C^{k,\alpha}$-neighbourhood $U$ there exists a $C^{k,\alpha}$-neighbourhood $V \subset U$ such that Ricci flow starting at any metric in $V$ exists for all time and converges (modulo diffeomorphisms) to a Ricci flat metric in $U$. \end{theorem}
+The following two theorems relate linear stability to dynamical stability of Ricci flat metrics on compact manifolds.
+The following theorem has been proven by Sesum \cite{Ses1} and Haslhofer \cite{Has1}. \begin{theorem} Let $g$ be a Ricci flat metric on a closed manifold $M$ and $k\geq 3$.
+If $g$ is linearly stable and integrable then for every $C^{k,\alpha}$-neighbourhood $U$ there exists a $C^{k+2,\alpha}$-neighbourhood $V \subset U$ such that Ricci flow starting at any metric in $V$ exists for all time and converges (modulo diffeomorphisms) to a Ricci flat metric in $U$. \end{theorem}

 \begin{theorem} [\cite{Has1}, Theorem 1.2] Let $g$ be a Ricci flat metric on a closed manifold $M$.
 If $g$ is linearly unstable, then there exists a non-trivial ancient solution to the Ricci flow with $g(t) \rightarrow g$ (modulo diffeomorphisms) as $t \rightarrow -\infty$. \end{theorem}